Jacobite rising of 1745

-Similar discussions had taken place at Carlisle, Preston, and Manchester and many felt they had gone too far already.
-The invasion route had been selected to cross areas considered strongly Jacobite in sympathy, but the promised English support failed to materialise.
-With several government armies marching on their position, they were outnumbered and in danger of being cut off.
-The decision to retreat was supported by the vast majority, but caused an irretrievable split between Charles and his Scots supporters.
-Despite victory at Falkirk Muir in January 1746, defeat at Culloden in April ended the rebellion.
+Although supported by the vast majority of the Scots who formed Charles' army, the decision caused an irretrievable split within the Jacobite senior command.
+Despite winning a narrow victory at Falkirk Muir in January 1746, defeat at Culloden in April ended the rebellion.
 Charles escaped to France, but was unable to win support for another attempt, and died in Rome in 1788.